prathamgit/resolvent4py/README.md

 ### Install PETSc

 - Download [PETSc](https://petsc.org/release/install/download/) either by
-    cloning the repository or by downloading a tarball.
+    cloning the repository or by downloading a tarball file.
 Any version >= 3.20 should work.
 Development was done with version 3.20.1.
 - Configure PETSc following the [configuration guidelines]( https://petsc.org/release/install/install/).
 A required configuration option